Simulations of the Glasma in 3+1D: Acknowledgements

 \chapter{Acknowledgements}

 There are a lot of people that I owe gratitude toward for their direct or indirect involvement with my PhD studies and this thesis.

 First and foremost, I would like to thank my supervisor Andreas Ipp for giving me the opportunity to work on this project and providing guidance during my PhD.
 I thank Daniil Gelfand for collaboration during the early development of the project.
-I also wish to thank Jean-Paul Blaizot, Edmond Iancu, Aleksi Kurkela and S\"oren Schlichting for interesting discussions about the CGC, the Glasma and heavy-ion collisions in general.
+I also wish to thank Jean-Paul Blaizot, Fran\c{c}ois Gelis, Edmond Iancu, Aleksi Kurkela and S\"oren Schlichting for interesting discussions about the CGC, the Glasma and heavy-ion collisions in general.
 My colleagues Patrick Kappl and Axel Polaczek deserve special thanks for many interesting discussions about technical details regarding numerical algorithms, programming and lattice gauge theory.
+I thank Kayran Schmidt for carefully reading this thesis.
+I thank Tuomas Lappi for two very productive research stays at the University of Jyv\"askyl\"a.
 I also thank Elena Petreska and Carlos A.\ Salgado for inviting me to the University of Santiago de Compostela and enlightening discussions.

 Furthermore, the scientific and personal support of my friend and colleague Alexander Haber has been invaluable throughout the past ten years of studying physics.
 The same applies to Georg Harrer, Sebastian Sch\"onhuber, Alexander Soloviev, Wolfgang Steiger, Franz-Stephan Strobl and many other friends I've made in the past years.
 I would also like to thank Gerald Hattensauer for many supportive discussions.
 I'd like to give special thanks to Frederic Br\"unner and Christian Ecker, who I've had the pleasure to share an office with in the last five years.
 My research stays in Finland have been very enjoyable due to Kirill Boguslavski, Risto Paatelainen, Jarkko Peuron and Andrecia Ramnath.
 Over the past years I've also received valuable guidance and advice from my former supervisor Andreas Schmitt.